02loveslollipop/LoRa-L298N-TankController/media_relay/README.md

 Ensure the Elastic Beanstalk load balancer and security groups forward the required ports.
 For WebRTC, terminate TLS at the load balancer and forward HTTPS traffic to port `8889`.

+## Elastic Beanstalk configuration overrides

+The `.platform/elasticbeanstalk/docker/container-configuration.json` file forces Elastic Beanstalk to publish every required TCP/UDP port when the single-instance environment launches the container.
+Do not remove this file: without it the platform only exposes the first port listed in the Dockerfile.

 ## Deployment bundle

-The GitHub Actions workflow zips the contents of this folder and uploads the archive as an application version.
+The GitHub Actions workflow zips the contents of this folder (including the `.platform` overrides) and uploads the archive as an application version.
 The Dockerfile copies `mediamtx.yml` into the image and relies on the Mediamtx entrypoint to launch the server.